StevenBrons/eternity/manuel.md

 ### Border heuristic

-Command: ``border_heuristic $1``
+Command: ``start_heuristics $1``
 Arguments:
-- **$1** The super piece to perform the border heuristic on.
-By definition nothing happens if the specified super piece does not lie at the border.

-### Mandatory heuristic

-Commmand: ``mandatory_heuristic $1``
-Arguments:
-- **$1** The super piece to perform the mandatory heuristic on.
-By definition nothing happens if the specified super piece lies not at position of the mandatory piece.

-### Clue heuristic

-Commmand: ``clue_heuristic $1``
-Arguments:
-- **$1** The super piece to perform the clue heuristic on.
-By definition nothing happens if the specified super piece lies not at position of either of the four clue piece positions.
+- **$1** The super piece to perform the starting heuristics on: the mandatory piece, clue piece and border heuristics.
+Only works for one dimensional super pieces.

 ### Combine super pieces
 Combines two super pieces to create one of a higher dimension.
 The `edge_heuristic` and `duplicate_heuristic` are performed.